Jack Kerouac, circa 1956 (Wikimedia Commons / Tom Palumbo)

-Kerouac would have celebrated a birthday today – all the more reason to think of the legacy he left with his best-known book.
-In honor of his 90th birthday and the upcoming movie, we offer nine facts about Jack Kerouac and On the Road.
+Kerouac was born Mar.
+12, 1922, 90 years ago today – all the more reason to think of the legacy he left with his best-known book.
+In honor of his 90th birthday and the upcoming movie, Legacy.com offers 9 facts about Kerouac and On the Road.

-1. The novel is based heavily on true events – a series of road trips Kerouac took with friends, notably fellow writers Neal Cassady (the book's Dean Moriarty), William S. Burroughs (Old Bull Lee) and Allen Ginsberg (Carlo Marx).
+1. On the Road is based heavily on true events – a series of road trips Kerouac took with friends, notably fellow writers Neal Cassady (the book's Dean Moriarty), William S. Burroughs (Old Bull Lee) and Allen Ginsberg (Carlo Marx).

 2. Legend tells us that Kerouac wrote the book during three furious weeks of creative explosion, typing the manuscript sans paragraphs on one long roll of paper.
 The basics of the legend are true, but he didn't just become inspired and start writing one day, emerging from his study three weeks later with a completed book.
 Throughout the time of his travels, Kerouac kept extensive journals, which he later used to compose the novel.